 - Our bishops, the Rev. Dr. Laurie Jungling and the Rev. Elizabeth Eaton;

-- These ministries of the Montana Synod and the ELCA: Hope Lutheran, Anaconda; Freedom In Christ Prison Congregation, Deer Lodge; and the Greater Milwaukee Synod.
+- These ministries of the Montana Synod and the ELCA: Christ Lutheran, Big Sandy; Messiah Lutheran and First Lutheran, both Havre; and the New Jersey Synod.

 You can also give by clicking on the green GIVE button on the Home page of this website.